-Generally speaking cuttlefish are not high on the lists of endangered species and there is not a great deal of data on their population numbers.
+Generally speaking these molluscs are not high on the lists of endangered species and there is not a great deal of data on their population numbers.
 However commercial fishermen in South Australia catch up to 71 tonnes during the mating season both for human consumption and use as bait.
 Because of their short life span and spawning only once in a lifetime, the threats of over-fishing are obvious.
 Currently there are no management restrictions in place to limit the numbers that can be taken but there is pressure to add the giant cuttlefish to the endangered species list.

 Dive the World can recommend many great destinations for diving in the presence of these fascinating creatures.
-Cuttlefish are common in the dive destinations of Malaysia, Myanmar, Thailand and Indonesia with some of the best being:
+They are common in the dive destinations of Malaysia, Myanmar, Thailand and Indonesia with some of the best being:

 Burma - Myanmar